bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 ## The model

-The code building and training the model with [tensorflow] is available in [google colab notebook] (jupyter notebook), you can also download the file as plain python and execute locally.
-About 30 minutes are needed to train the model, but heavily depends on hardware available.
+The code building and training the model with [tensorflow] is available in [google colab notebook] (jupyter notebook); you can also download the file as plain python and run it locally.
+About 30 minutes are needed to train the model, but it heavily depends on the hardware available.

 ![graph confirm_in blocks vs fee_rate](/images/20210115-111008-confirms_in-fee_rate.png)
 <div align="center">Tired to read and want a couple simple statement?
 In the last month a ~50 sat/vbyte transaction never took more than a day to confirm and a ~5 sat/vbyte never took more than a week</div><br/>

 As a reference, in the code we have a calculation of the bitcoin core `estimatesmartfee` MAE [^MAE] and drift [^drift], note this are `[satoshi/bytes]` (not virtual bytes).
-MAE is computed as `avg(abs(fee_rate_bytes - core_econ))` when `core_econ` is available (about 1.2M observations, sometime the value is not available when considered too old)
+MAE is computed as `avg(abs(fee_rate_bytes - core_econ))` when `core_econ` is available (about 1.2M observations, sometime the value is not available when considered too old).

 estimatesmartfee mode | MAE [satoshi/bytes] | drift